rlamana/react-github-login/README.md

 This is a forked of [react-github-login](https://github.com/checkr/react-github-login) since the project seems to be abandoned.
+This fork includes:

+- Updated React dependency > 16.0.0.
+- Popup custom position.
+- Popup auto-center by default.
+- Disable button property.

 # React GitHub Login